-“So do not obey the disbelievers, and strive against them with the Qur’an a great striving.”
+“So do not obey the disbelievers, and strive against them (jaahidhum) with this (Qur’an) a great striving.”
 (Al-Furqan/The Criterion 25:52)

 This is a bilateral strive.
 One side strives to suppress the truth you mention, and you strive against them to reveal the truth and convey the message of the Qur’an.
 This is the essence of jihad.

-The aim is not killing people, but eliminating the wrong beliefs inside them, and saving them from God’s eternal punishment by conveying the truth.
+The aim of conveying Islam is not to kill people, but to eliminate the wrong beliefs inside them, and save them from God’s eternal punishment by letting them learn the truth.

-We have no single clue that Prophet Abraham (p.b.u.h.) ever fought against anyone.
+We have no single clue that Prophet Abraham (PBUH) ever fought or had a battle against anyone.
 However, he strove against his people to withhold them from the religion and wrong beliefs of their ancestors.
 We know also from verse 3:67 that the religion of Abraham was Islam, too.
 Considering the verse above, we can be sure that jihad is not equal to fighting, though it may include fighting when required.
 The matter “when?” is explained in verses 60:8-9 in the article below:

 As additional reading:

 The verse below is proof that due to apostasy, nobody would be killed during Prophet Muhammad’s (PBUH) lifetime.
 Otherwise, the people mentioned in the verse would not even dare act as stated in it: